 As you might be able to tell, online banks are great no-fee solutions, and they generally have fewer requirements than brick-and-mortar banks.
-Ally and Bank of Internet USA are both good online banks to look into.
+Ally is a good online bank to look into.

 - Ally offers a competitive APY, doesn’t have a minimum deposit to open the account, there aren’t any monthly maintenance fees to worry about, and it has 24/7 customer service.

 While you may hesitate at the thought of using an online bank, your child is likely a pro at navigating the Internet.
 Banking is more mobile than ever, and your kid won’t be bothered by the lack of interaction with a bank teller.
 In fact, he or she will probably be thankful for the convenience it offers.

 It’s convenient for you as well because you can simply deposit checks using a mobile app.
 It’s a great hands-off way to ensure your child is working toward a healthy financial future.

 Some Internet-only banks don’t offer custodial accounts, so you want to check to see if you can open one first.
 Thankfully, most online banks have chat features so you can get answers to your questions quickly.

 Don’t think online-only banks are right for you or your child?
 You can always look into local credit unions.
 Some actually offer incentives for your child to save their money, which is great if you’re trying to teach them the importance of saving and managing their money.

 Abilene Teachers Federal Credit Union is a fantastic example of this.
 It has a “Savings Safari Children’s Account,” and for every $5 saved, children receive a “Safari Buck” they can redeem for certain rewards.

 This allows children to associate saving money with a fun event, which will only help motivate them to save more later on in life.